GezahignMulatu/-github-final-project-/CODE_OF_CONDUCT.md

 ## **7. Acknowledgment**
 This Code of Conduct is adapted from the **[Contributor Covenant](https://www.contributor-covenant.org/)**, a widely used standard for open-source communities.

----

-Would you like help refining this further or adding additional details? 🚀